Frequently Asked Questions

-Immediately contact our office when a tooth is broken or knocked out.
+Immediately contact your Ottawa general dentist at our office when a tooth is broken or knocked out.
 If your dentist can put the tooth back in place within an hour, there is a good chance that the supporting tissues will reattach and hold the tooth in place.

 Your dentist can diagnose an infection during an oral examination.
 They will feel your gums, gently tap your teeth and take x-rays to determine the extent of the infection and whether it has spread.

 If your dentist feels the infection is harmful or your body is not fighting it effectively they may prescribe antibiotics.
 Your Ottawa general dentist will also want to treat the underlying cause of an oral infection to prevent it from reoccurring in the future.
 Causes may include tooth decay, periodontal disease, tooth cracks, and weakened fillings.
 Do not ignore the signs of oral infection.
 Practice good oral hygiene on a daily basis and have your mouth and teeth examined by a dentist.